bitdessin/PyDAIR/docs/usage.rst

 ^^^^^^

-The :command:`parse` action generates some intermediate results with TSV format and the final results with PYDAIR format.
+The :command:`parse` mode generates some intermediate results with TSV format and the final results with PYDAIR format.

 +--------------------------+------------+-----------------------------------------------------+